Have you ever considered buying frozen vegetables?

 - Set up the slow cooker.

 - Microwave onions, tomato paste, 1 Tablespoon oil, garlic powder, and thyme in a bowl for about 5 minutes.
 Stirring every 2 minutes, until onions are tender.
 Pour into the slow cooker.

 - Stir into slow cooker; chicken broth, beef broth, carrots, soy sauce, tapioca, and bay leaves.

 - Season beef tips with salt and pepper.

-- Add meat to slow cooker, making sure all meat is submerged into the sauce.
+- Add meat to the slow cooker, making sure all meat is submerged into the sauce.

 - Cover and cook until beef is tender; 1st hour on high; then turn to low for 6 - 7 hours.

-- After 6 - 7 hours, test tenderness of beef by picking up one tip with a fork, if it will easily break apart, the meat is done.
+- After 6 - 7 hours, test the tenderness of beef by picking up one tip with a fork, if it will easily break apart, the meat is done.

 - Transfer all the beef tips to a cutting board and shred into bite-size pieces.

 - Let remaining stew in slow-cooker settle for about 5 minutes; then using a large spoon, remove the fat from the surface of the stew.

 - Discard the bay leaves.

-- Microwave the frozen French fries with remaining Tablespoon of oil, in a bowl, stirring occasionally until thawed and warm, about 6 minutes.
+- Microwave the frozen French fries with the remaining Tablespoon of oil, in a bowl, stirring occasionally until thawed and warm, about 6 minutes.

 - Stir warm potatoes into the stew.
 Stir in shredded beef.
 Stir in optional frozen peas.

 - Allow to heat through for about 5 minutes.

-- If stew is too thick for you liking, you can gradually add beef broth as needed.
+- If stew is too thick for your liking, you can gradually add beef broth as needed.

 - Turn off the crock pot and serve.